 The hard drives inside of notebooks and desktop PCs are getting larger and larger.
 We really are past the days where you need to actively manage how much video is on your PC or how much space a program takes up.
 The good times haven’t necessarily arrived for owners of Microsoft’s Xbox One entertainment console.
 It’s crucial that you learn how to delete Xbox One games.

 Making storage matters worse is the ease at which you can find yourself with a huge game collection.
 Microsoft’s Xbox Live Gold subscription service gives players free games every month.
 All games – even those that come on disc – need to be installed on the Xbox One’s hard drive.
+You can stash some games on an external hard drive, but that won’t completely solve the problem.
+At some point you’ll need to clear out the old for the new.

 Here’s how to delete Xbox One games from your console.